 Hungary is a landlocked country.
-Import volumes of U.S. processed foods are usually low.
-A great part of import shipments is through middlemen in Germany, the Netherlands or other receiving ports in the EU.
-For detailed information on the EU import legislation, please consult the EU 28 FAIRS Report as well as the FAS/USEU and the EC websites on import conditions.
+Import volumes of U.S. processed foods are typically low.
+A great part of imported shipments is conducted through middlemen in Germany, the Netherlands or other receiving ports in the EU.
+For detailed information on the EU's import legislation, please consult the EU 27 FAIRS Report as well as the FAS/USEU and the EC websites on import conditions.

-EU administration requires the member states to designate certain border checkpoints for imports where shipments of specific products coming from non-EU countries can be handled.
+EU administration requires its member states to designate certain border checkpoints for imports where shipments of specific products coming from non-EU countries can be handled.
 In the course of these procedures, export certificates must be submitted in the official language of Hungary, which is Hungarian.